 The City of Portland is also seeking solutions to this crisis through projects like the Shelter to Housing Continuum Project, which is run by the Bureau of Planning and Sustainability.

 Outside of involvement with government agencies or neighborhood associations, there are also many grassroots groups who frequently have opportunities to support houseless neighbors directly.
 Many of these groups organize to support specific needs or projects, such as food inequality or rent forgiveness.
 Some of these opportunities provide services to low income housed neighbors as well.
 Examples of these groups are:

-- Interfaith Alliance on Poverty
+- Shelter Now (formerly the Interfaith Alliance on Poverty)

 - Community Alliance of Tenants

 - Stop the Sweeps PDX